altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 Trade-off: GPU utilization and throughput vs. latency

 - Static batching - fix a batch size, wait until it's full, then run inference
-- Dynamic batching - the server accumulates requests for a short window and runs whatever arrived, lepending on load either executes like static batching or immediatelly.
+- Dynamic batching - the server accumulates requests for a short window and runs whatever arrived, lepending on load either executes like static batching or immediately.
 - Model specific - e.g. continuous batching used with LLMs

 ---